mattwbeard/codat-docs/docs/other/portal/dashboard.md

 ---
 title: "Configure your Codat solution"
 sidebar_label: Overview
-description: "Learn how to configure your Codat solution"
+description: "Learn how to configure your Codat solution in the Portal"
 ---

 ## Navigating the Portal